 First, LDRs are notoriously difficult to use for volume control.
-They are inherently nonlinear which means they difficult to accurately control over the wide range of resistance needed for effective volume control.
+They are inherently nonlinear which means they are difficult to control accurately over the wide range of resistance needed for effective volume control.

 Secondly, the performance curve of individual LDRs are not consistent even within the same make and model from the same production batch.
 Moreover, their performance curves may even drift slightly over time.